-Mobile home builders use a lot of vertical and horizontal half walls.
-In many designs, a pony wall is really just the back of cabinets with a cool countertop.
+Mobile home builders used vertical and horizontal half walls to separate a space many designs, the pony wall is really just the back of cabinets with a cool countertop.

 The horizontal half walls, floor-to-ceiling, and only a couple feet wide (typically) have no structural integrity but they still play an important role.

 I mean, after all, if it’s used in a mobile home then you know it’s important – cause they surely wouldn’t just put a section of a wall somewhere for no good reason.
 Right?
 Right?